-SEEN IRIS 860 Sensor Settings
+IRIS 860 Sensor Settings

 Please also refer to How to change the sensor settings.

-The combined total of the Critical alert distance plus the Early warning distance, cannot exceed the sensor’s maximum detection distance of 8.0m / 26ft.
+A detection in the Early warning zone is indicated by a beeping audible alert tone.
+The factory default setting is +1m / +3ft.
+The combined total of the critical alert distance plus the early warning distance, cannot exceed the sensor’s maximum detection distance of 8m/26ft.

 Customized detection zone shape